Data Governance for Data Engineers

 CREATE POLICY region_access ON orders

 Classification is the primary key of governance.
 Every other control (RBAC, masking, retention, audit) reads from this tag and branches on it.
-If the column isn't labeled, nothing downstream can enforce anything, and the whole architecture collapses back to trust-based access.
-Start here, propagate the tag through dbt lineage, and let the rest of the stack react to it.
+If the column is not labeled, nothing downstream can enforce anything.

 PII Handling Patterns